 Academic and Judicial Checks: An academic and judicial check on all OHIO students is conducted before application and prior to departure.

 *Once students have been notified of their nomination into the program, students will have two weeks to accept or decline their nomination through the GOIS system.

 *A non refundable deposit will be required upon acceptance into the program.
 The deposit will be applied to the program costs and deducted from the participant’s bill.

-OHIO Students can apply to the Office of Global Opportunities Summer Travel Grants and other funding opportunities available through the Office of Global Opportunities.
+OHIO Students can apply to the Office of Global Opportunities Travel Grants.

 Students participating on this program are eligible for the ITDI Travel Award (we prioritize giving this award to up to two Scripps interns per semester).